jpane24/OVtool/README.md

 In the next two sections we showcase how our method works with a continuous outcome and binary treatment indicator.
-In the first analysis, we focus on how to use the `OVtool` when interest lies in estimating the average treatment effect (ATE) for the population.
-In the second, we focus on cases where interest lies in estimating the average treatment effect on the treated (ATT) population. **Note: One can use the OVtool to assess sensitivity of findings for binary outcomes.
-With a binary outcome, the OVtool utilizes residuals from the observed (i.e. absent unobserved confounder) linear probability model to generate the empirical CDF.
-This approximate should work well enough for most cases.**
+In the first analysis, we focus on how to use the `OVtool` when estimating the average treatment effect (ATE) for the population.
+In the second, we focus on estimating the average treatment effect on the treated (ATT) population. **Note: One can also use the OVtool to assess sensitivity of findings for binary outcomes.
+With a binary outcome, the OVtool utilizes residuals linear probability model using observed covariates to generate the empirical CDF.
+If the residuals contain many ties, other types of sensitivity analyses may be more appropriate.**

 # 3 Continuous Outcome: Average Treatment Effect (ATE)